 1. The NIH must adhere to relevant laws, regulations, and policies concerning development and distribution of publications and audiovisuals.
 This chapter reflects Federal Guidelines for Ensuring and Maximizing the Quality, Objectivity, Utility, and Integrity of Information Disseminated by Federal Agencies, the OMB Final Information Quality Bulletin for Peer Review, and HHS Guidelines for Ensuring the Quality of Information Disseminated to the Public [hereinafter, collectively, the Information Quality Guidelines].
 Under these guidelines, agencies must (a) ensure and maximize information quality for information dissemination and (b) establish administrative mechanisms allowing affected persons to seek and obtain correction of official information.
 Affected persons may include anyone who may benefit from or be harmed by the disseminated information.
 This chapter provides guidance to ensure and maximize quality and effectiveness in NIH information materials and products.
-Information Quality website.
+Information on the Information Quality Guidelines is available from the NIH Information Quality website.